Amitie10g/WebArchiveBOT/README.md

 ## Running in HHVM

-To use HHVM instead of PHP, replace the default shebang with the HHVM one:
+To run the backend script under HHVM instead of php-cli, replace the default shebang with the HHVM one:

   `#!/usr/bin/hhvm`